hstricklanducsd/yelpdata/README.md

 ## DOCUMENTATION

 Documentation.pdf - this document is provided with step-by-step examples of how to use the notebooks to analyze a different subset of businesses.
 It includes screenshots - examples of Python code cells where updates are needed, notebook outputs, and folder contents.

+## CSV FILES

+The folder output_csv_files contains csv output files from restaurant analysis.
+Csv files can be used to replicate notebook results if needed.

 ## REFERENCES